Tito Nanni: Later career

 In 1985, Nanni spent spring training with the Chicago Cubs and on March 22, he was reassigned to their minor league camp.
 On April 2, before the start of the season, Nanni was traded to the California Angels for pitcher Ángel Moreno.
 California then assigned Nanni to the Double-A Midland Angels of the Texas League.
 He batted .263 with 44 hits, 6 doubles, and 4 home runs in 53 games with Midland that season.
 Nanni later wound-up in the Toronto Blue Jays organization where he was assigned to the Triple-A Syracuse Chiefs.
 He finished out the 1985 season with the Chiefs batting .200 with 12 hits, 3 doubles, 1 triple, and 1 home run in 18 games.

+Nani spoke to Ted Silary of the Philadelphia Daily News in 1985 on not living up to his potential since he was drafted sixth overall in 1978.
+He said, "As far as tools go [...] hey, that's why I was drafted so high.
+You ask anybody, I had every possible tool coming out of high school — hit, hit for power, run, throw, field.
+Still have them too.
+Know what my biggest problem has been?
+Consistency, concentration.
+I don't always tune into things as well as I should. [...]
+There have been periods of brilliance, times when I've looked like a superstar.
+But I've also looked like a Little Leaguer."

-Personal
+Personal and later life

-Tito Nanni is the uncle of Ryan Nanni who played for the University of Delaware baseball team.
-He is also the nephew of The Four Seasons band member Tommy DeVito.
-After Nanni's baseball career, he graduated from the University of Utah.
+Nanni was born on December 3, 1959 in Philadelphia, Pennsylvania to Tito Nanni Sr., an Italian American school administrator, and Rita Bryson Nanni, an Irish American homemaker.
+Tito Nanni Jr was the eldest of nine children.
+Nanni is the uncle of Ryan Nanni who played for the University of Delaware baseball team.
+He was the Philadelphia Daily News Player of the year, like his uncle, in 2005.

+Following his retirement from baseball, Nanni moved to Utah.
+He was named by the Philadelphia Daily News to the 10-year All-City First Team, a selection of Philadelphia high school baseball players who were dominant from 1977 to 1987.